mainaksingha01/mainaksingha.github.io/_pages/cv.md

 Services
 ======
+* Conferences
-* Reviewer at IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2024
-* Reviewer at CVPR 2024: 2nd Workshop on What is Next in Multimodal Foundation Models
-* Reviewer at BMVC 2024
+** Reviewer at IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2024 ** Reviewer at CVPR 2024: 2nd Workshop on What is Next in Multimodal Foundation Models ** Reviewer at BMVC 2024
-* Reviewer at ICPR 2024
+** Reviewer at ICPR 2024
-* Reviewer at ICLR 2025
+** Reviewer at ICLR 2025

+* Journals
+** Reviewer at IEEE Transactions on Circuits and Systems for Video Technology

 Leadership
 ======